hamptonpieryc/website/content/docs/club-rules.md

 open meetings, Class Championships and Regattas will be accorded the privilege of membership for the duration of the event.
-A member of any Club recognised by the Royal Yachting Association (a list thereof is contained in the Year Book for the said Association) may be accorded the privilege of membership and authorised to use the premises of the club by any two members of the General Management Committee.
+A member of any Club recognised by the Royal Yachting Association (a list thereof is contained in the Year Book for the said Association) may be accorded the privilege of membership and authorised to use the premises of the club by any two members of the GMC.
 Such authorisation shall specify between which dates, not being more than fourteen days apart, the said person may be accorded membership and use of the premises.

 **4.15** No other persons other than member defined in Rule 4, shall be allowed to use the Club unless as a visitor in accordance with Rule 16.